Exploring Cycle Consistency Learning in Interactive Volume Segmentation: Cycle Consistency Learning

-where $\mathcal{L}$ denotes a conventional segmentation loss and $\lambda$ controls the weight of memory segmentation loss.
-The intermediate segmentation $p\_seg$, the query segmentation $q\_seg$, and the memory segmentation $m\_seg$ are all supervised by their corresponding ground truths using the same loss function $\mathcal{L}$.
-When $\lambda = 0$, our cycle consistency training degrades to the standard training.
-Alg.~\ref{algo:your-algo} shows the cycle consistency loss pseudo-code.
+where $\mathcal{L}$ denotes a conventional segmentation loss and $\lambda\geq 0$ is a weight for the memory segmentation loss.
+The query segmentation $q\_seg$ and the memory segmentation $m\_seg$ are supervised by their corresponding ground truths using the same loss function $\mathcal{L}$.
+The intermediate segmentation $p\_seg$ can also be supervised by its ground truth, but we ignore this loss in Eq.~\ref{eq:cycle_loss_definition} for brevity.
+When $\lambda = 0$, our cycle consistency loss degrades to the standard loss.